-The diameter of leg tubes can also answer you why less sections the better:
+The diameter of leg tubes can help answer why less sections is better:

 The lowest section of the leg is the thinnest because it needs to collapse into the other sections, and is therefore the least stable.
 For that reason, whenever you are extending the tripod, first extend the widest top sections and in the end the the lowest section of the leg!

 Accessories for portability and/or how to carry a tripod

 Again, this is not important if you are going to do studio work.
 But whenever you are travelling and/or hiking, you want to transport the tripod in the easiest and the most comfortable way possible.